Barcelona doesn't audition for your approval — it's too busy living to care whether you showed up, and that's exactly why you should.

 What the laws mean on the ground: This isn't a case where progressive laws mask conservative culture — Barcelona's social reality largely matches its legal framework.
 The city government actively promotes LGBTQ+ inclusion, funds community organizations, and maintains an LGBTI office that handles discrimination complaints.
 BCN Checkpoint on Carrer del Comte Borrell offers free, fast, anonymous HIV and STI testing with English-speaking staff — no bureaucracy, no judgment, results often same-day.
 It's been a cornerstone of the city's harm-reduction culture for years and is genuinely excellent.

-Cultural note: Catalan independence politics and queer identity intersect here in ways that can catch visitors off guard.
+Cultural note: Catalan independence politics and LGBTQ+ identity intersect here in ways that can catch visitors off guard.
 Many local LGBTQ+ activists are also fervent independentistes, and bringing up Madrid's Orgullo as superior in certain circles is a fast way to end a conversation.
 You don't need to take sides — just be aware that the political landscape has layers.

 PDA comfort: In Gayxample, Barceloneta, and Mar Bella beach, same-sex PDA is completely unremarkable — you'll see couples of all configurations holding hands and kissing without a second glance.
 The Gothic Quarter, El Born, Poblenou, and Gràcia are all high-comfort zones.
 In outer residential neighborhoods like Nou Barris or Sant Andreu, PDA is generally tolerated but less common — incidents are rare but not unheard of, so exercise normal awareness.